faylward/viralrecall/README.md

 # ViralRecall v.
 2.0
 ViralRecall is a flexible command-line tool for detecting signatures of giant viruses (NCLDV) in genomic data.
-Version 2 has been updated to focus more on NCLDV compared to version 1, but the earlier options are still available.
+Version 2 has been updated to focus more on NCLDV compared to version 1, but the original options are still available.

 ### Dependencies
 ViralRecall is written in Python 3.5.6 and requires biopython, matplotlib, numpy, and pandas.